shotover/tokio-bin-process/readme.md

 /// you'll want a helper like this as you'll be creating this in every integration test. async fn cooldb_process() -> BinProcess {
     // start the process
-    let mut process = BinProcess::start_with_args(
+    let mut process = BinProcess::start_binary(
+        // Locate the path to the cooldb binary from an integration test or benchmark bin_path!("cooldb"),
-        "cooldb", // The name of the crate in this workspace to run "cooldb", // The name that BinProcess should prepend its forwarded logs with &[
+        "cooldb", // The name that BinProcess should prepend its forwarded logs with &[
             // provide any custom CLI args required